Scarabaeus1031/NEXAH/nexah/field_layer/README.md

 The FIELD layer instead constructs:

-> a **continuous representation of system evolution**
+> a **continuous approximation of system evolution**

-This allows the system to be interpreted as a **flow through a structured space**, rather than a sequence of discrete transitions.
+This allows the system to be interpreted as a **flow in state space**, rather than a sequence of discrete transitions.

 ---